About The Company

 Supporting Teaching and Learning

-1. Assist the Class Teacher with carrying out the professional duties of a teacher as outlined in the Professional Standards for Teachers.
+1. Assist the Class Teacher with professional duties as outlined in the Professional Standards for Teachers.

-4. Support the day-to-day running of classes across the school and take the lead in the absence of a class teacher.
+4. Support the daily running of classes and take the lead in the absence of a class teacher.

-5. Select and adapt appropriate resources/methods to facilitate agreed learning activities.
+5. Select and adapt resources to facilitate learning activities.

 6. Reinforce learning concepts presented by teachers.